 It feels like the internet is ablaze with talk of a gold rush on Amazon.
-You can’t go one day without seeing a news article about the growth of Amazon’s FBA program and millions of sellers flocking to the platform.
+You can’t go one day without seeing a news article about the growth of Amazon’s FBA program and the millions of sellers flocking to the platform.
 Warehouse after warehouse is being built across America.
 Fleets of drones are being prepared to make 8-hour delivery a reality.
 Customers on Amazon continue to balloon.
 There is no end in sight.
 In some ways, Amazon is just getting started.

-So, what is Amazon FBA and how can it benefit people looking for another stream of income?
+So, what is Amazon FBA, and how can it benefit people looking for another stream of income?
 Say goodbye to franchising and falling for multi-level marketing schemes.
 Amazon FBA businesses are real, attainable, and allow people to work from home.

-Today, I’ll break down the basics of Amazon FBA and how to get started yourself and be well on your way to making and extra $1000/month and hopefully (eventually) $100 per day.
+Today, I’ll break down the basics of Amazon FBA and how to get started yourself and be well on your way to making an extra $1000/month and hopefully (eventually) $100 per day.
 Let’s get this party started!

 Amazon FBA in a Nutshell

 Table of Contents

 - Amazon FBA in a Nutshell

 - How Does Amazon FBA Really Work?